 - (3) Notify the National Health Service Corps Scholarship Program of changes in personal or financial information.
-Scholars are required to maintain a current mailing address, e-mail address, name, and financial institution (bank) information in their Bureau of Health
+Scholars are required to maintain a current mailing address, e-mail address, name, and financial institution (bank) information in their My BHW Account to ensure an uninterrupted flow of scholarship payments.

-Workforce Customer Service Portal

-account to ensure an uninterrupted flow of scholarship payments.
 In the case of a name change, please upload legal documentation for the change, such as a copy of a marriage certificate or an official name change document.

 - (4) Notify the National Health Service Corps Scholarship Program of any changes in enrollment status.
-Scholars are required to notify the National Health Service Corps Scholarship Program immediately through the Bureau of Health Workforce Customer Service Portal as soon as one of the following events is anticipated or has occurred:
+Scholars are required to notify the National Health Service Corps Scholarship Program immediately through their My BHW Account as soon as one of the following events is anticipated or has occurred:

 - A repeat in any coursework;

 - A change in graduation date;

 - A leave of absence approved by the school;

 - Withdrawal or dismissal from the school;

 - A change from full-time student status to a less than full-time student status;

 - Voluntary withdrawal from any courses during a school year; or

 - A transfer to another school or program.